Storage Tiers

 rows:N,interval:N | Flush on whichever threshold is hit first |

 pending_write.
-STORAGE FLUSH TABLEorSTORAGE FLUSH ALLcreates background flush jobs (system.jobs).- The flush executor performs the actual migration in leader phase (cluster mode).
+STORAGE FLUSH TABLEorSTORAGE FLUSH ALLcreates background flush jobs insystem.jobs.- The flush executor resolves the target scope and scans hot rows in bounded batches.

-- Flushed hot rows are removed from RocksDB and partition compaction runs to reclaim space.
+- Flushed hot rows are deleted from RocksDB in bounded cleanup batches.

 Notes: